Farama-Foundation/SuperSuit/README.md

 We support Gymnasium for single agent environments and PettingZoo for multi-agent environments (both AECEnv and ParallelEnv environments).

-**Please note**: Once the planned wrapper rewrite of Gymnasium is complete and the vector API is stabilized, this project will be deprecated and rewritten as part of a new wrappers package in PettingZoo and the vectorized API will be redone, taking inspiration from the functionality currently in Gymnasium.

 Using it with Gymnasium to convert space invaders to have a grey scale observation space and stack the last 4 frames looks like:

 ```